meganz/mpenc_doc/source/future-work.rst

   all previous operations.
 Further, the parent reference contained within the initial packet must also be authenticated by the initiator.

-  Together, these remove any chance the server might have at *arbitrarily* re-ordering operations.
-However, from a set of concurrent operations with the same authenticated parent, it still has the power to choose which one is accepted, by broadcasting that one first.
-Given other constraints, we think this trade-off is acceptable. [#rtry]_
+  Together, these prevent the server from re-ordering operations *completely* arbitrarily.
+However, given a set of concurrent operations with the same authenticated parent, it is still able to choose which one is accepted, by broadcasting that one first.
+Given other constraints, we think this security tradeoff is acceptable. [#rtry]_

 Flow control
   We need recovery (automatic resends) for dropped messages, and heartbeats to